 Exhibit 1: Certificate of Formation

-Exhibit 2: Operating Agreement
+Exhibit 2: Amended and Restated Operating Agreement

 Exhibit 3: Subscription Documents

 Exhibit 4: Investment Summary

 Exhibit 5: Financial Statements

 Investor Suitability Criteria

 Accredited Investors

 The investor suitability requirements stated below represent the minimum suitability requirements established by the Company for purchasers of SAFEs; however, the satisfaction of these requirements by a prospective investor will not necessarily mean that SAFEs are a suitable investment for such prospective investor or that the Company will accept the prospective investor as an investor.
 Furthermore, the Company may modify its investor suitability requirements, and such modifications may raise the suitability standards for prospective investors.
 The SAFEs may be sold to prospective investors who represent in writing that they are an “Accredited Investor,” as defined under Rule 501 of Regulation D under the Securities Act and who invest a minimum of $25,000.00 in SAFEs, although the Company retains the right to waive such minimum.